 Students may apply to VLSP and/or PAC after they have been accepted by the College and have made a deposit.

-**Please note that there is a separate application process to be considered for these programs, which can be found on page three of the accommodations application.
+Please note that there is a separate application process to be considered for these programs, which can be found on page three of the accommodations application.
 The student must be enrolled at Manhattanville College and deposited before being eligible to apply.

 Lavelle-Brother Kearney Scholarship Program